Till end of March 2023, I will work three weeks per month in Finland.

 In the last 5 years, the main focus of my work has been referred surgical cases, requiring complex diagnostic and therapeutic activities.

 From 2021 started working as a freelance surgeon.

 Memberships and recognitions

 2012: co-founder of the Bulgarian Association of Veterinary Orthopedics and Traumatology (BAVOT).
-Currently Vice President of the Organization.
+Currently President of the Organization.

 2013: certified member of GRSK - FCI recognised organization for control of genetic diseases of the skeleton (internationally certified panelist for elbow and hip dysplasia).